vstconsulting/polemarch/doc/restapi.rst

    ``false``, otherwise empty.
 See :ref:`hosts` for fields explanation.
 .. |group_groups_def| replace:: list of subgroups in group, if ``children`` is ``true``, otherwise empty.
+.. |group_notes_def| replace:: not required field for some user's notes, for example, for what purpose this group was created or something like this.
 .. |group_children_def| replace:: either this group of subgroups or group of hosts.
 .. |group_owner_details| replace:: owner of group.
 Supported fields